-To monitor and ensure your health, everyone is required to attend the Health Check-up for Students.
-It can help find health issues before they start.
+To monitor and ensuring your health, everyone is required to attend the Health Check-up for Students.
+It can help find problems before they start.
 Please talk to us as soon as possible if you feel sick or have any health issue.

-Who may substitute your health check-up with a report from other medical institutions if you cannot attend the check-up on the specified dates.
+You may substitute your health check-up with a report from other medical institutions if you cannot attend the check-up on the specified date.
 Please let us know in advance if you wish to substitute it.
 We will explain the necessary examination items.